 When you’re ready to point your domain at Kinsta, you’ll need to update the DNS for your domain to point it at the Kinsta IP address as outlined in our How to Add a Domain to a Site on Kinsta article.

-Our Kinsta MU-plugin is automatically installed on fresh WordPress installations done here at Kinsta.
+Our Kinsta MU plugin is automatically installed on fresh WordPress installations done here at Kinsta.
 However, since you’ve migrated your site yourself and site files were overwritten (including this plugin), you’ll need to download and install the Kinsta MU plugin manually.
-This includes our full page caching and other functionality, such as the ability to deploy the Kinsta CDN.
+This includes our full-page caching and other functionality, such as the ability to deploy Kinsta’s CDN.